NCPSL presenting "Yaad Preein JI" on the occasion of Sadahayaat Dada Gobind malhi's Birthday on 5th Aug, 2020 at 7:30pm

 Dada Gobind Malhi Chow inaguration in year 2003 at junction of 7th and 10th Road, Khar, Mumbai

-Gobind Malhi - Book authored by Jetho Lalwani and published by Bharatiya Sahitya Academy
+Gobind Malhi - Book authored by Jetho Lalwani and published by Central Sahitya Academy

 Gobind Malhi - Shakhs ain Adeeb - Book authored by Dr. Manohar Bakhtrai Matlani which represents his research work for doctrate from Mumbai University